 You don't just wake up with a growth mindset; you build it.
 Here are a few ways to keep yourself in the growth zone:

-- The Five-Minute Rule: When a massive engineering project feels like too much to handle, use the 5-minute rule.
-Commit to working for just five minutes.
-Usually, the hardest part isn't the calculus—it’s opening the book.
+- The Five-Minute Rule: When a complex engineering project feels overwhelming, use the 5-minute rule.
+Commit to working for five minutes.
+Usually, the hardest part isn't the calculus; it’s opening the book.

-- Audit Your Study Habits: If you’re stuck, stop doing the same thing.
-Switching from passive reading to Active Recall vs. Re-reading can provide the breakthrough you need.
-Active recall forces your brain to work, which is where the growth happens.
+- Audit Your Study Habits: If you’re stuck, change your approach.
+Switching from passive reading to Active Recall vs. Re-reading can provide the clarity you need.
+Active recall forces your brain to work, which is how you learn.

-- Ask the "Dumb" Questions: High-growth students don't care about looking smart in the moment; they care about being smart in the long run.
+- Ask the "Dumb" Questions: Successful students prioritize long-term understanding over looking smart in the moment.
 If you don't understand a derivation, ask.

 - Focus on Process Goals: Instead of obsessing over getting an A, set a goal to "explain this physics concept to a friend" or "solve three problems without checking the solutions."